 - Exposure time in (seconds).
 This is the integration time for the acquisition image that will be taken through the mask to check the position of the reference stars and of the science target.
 A typical value is 60s, depending on the brightness of the reference stars defined with VMMPS. - Filter.
 This filter is the one to be used for the acquisition image.
-It is mandatory to choose the same filter as the one used for the pre-imaging.
-Waiver is requested in order to allow the selection of a different filter, but see Sect.
-3.4.1 of this manual.
-The available filters are: U, B, V, R, I, z, OS-blue, OS-red, GG435, GG475 and no filter. - Optional additional velocity (moving targets) in alpha and delta (Additional Velocity RA and Additional Velocity DEC).
+It is highly recommended to choose the same filter as the one used for the pre-imaging: R. - Optional additional velocity (moving targets) in alpha and delta (Additional Velocity RA and Additional Velocity DEC).
 This velocity should be expressed in arcsec/sec.
 These parameters are mostly intended for imaging and possibly IFU programmes of moving targets and a priori unlikely to be of much use in MOS mode.
 If no additional velocity is needed, these parameters should be left to their default values. - ADP files 1 to ADP file 4.
 These 4 parameters are the names of the ADP files produced by VMMPS.
 The files 1 to 4 correspond to the 4 quadrants of the instrument and should be set in the right order.
 When selecting an ADP file entry in P2PP, a browser window opens up allowing to locate the file on the local disk.
 This window is presented in Figure 4.3.